KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

   <img src="face/face.png" alt="Frame by frame comparison" width="400"/>
 </div>

+Figure above presents the visual differences between both methods of sign language generation.
+Although the original approach(OpenPose) is successful in capturing a hand gesture and body shoulder movements.
+Our implementation with DWPose successfully produced an image with complete facial and body features.
+The total 2D keypoint value of the original PT contains 50 X, Y coordinate pairs, whereas compared to the DWPose approach, it captured a total of 134 X, Y coordinate pairs with 67 pairs dedicated to facial keypoints.

 ### Model Results
 <div align="center">
   <img src="wetter_wie-aussehen_morgen_28_78.gif" alt="Frame by frame comparison" width="400"/>